Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 The stretch and Golgi tendon reflexes work in tandem to control muscle length and tension.
 Both are examples of ipsilateral reflexes, meaning the reflex occurs on the same side of the body as the stimulus.

-The Golgi tendon reflex is a normal component of the reflex arc of the peripheral nervous system.
-In a Golgi tendon reflex, skeletal muscle contraction causes the agonist muscle to simultaneously lengthen and relax.
+A normal component of the reflex arc of the peripheral nervous system.
+In this reflex, a skeletal muscle contraction causes the agonist muscle to simultaneously lengthen and relax.
 This reflex is also called the inverse myotatic reflex because it is the inverse of the stretch reflex.
-Alhough muscle tension is increasing during the contraction, alpha motor neurons in the spinal cord supplying the muscle are inhibited.
+Although muscle tension is increasing during the contraction, the alpha motor neurons in the spinal cord that supply the muscle are inhibited.
 However, antagonistic muscles are activated.

 Spinal reflexes include the stretch reflex, the Golgi tendon reflex, the crossed extensor reflex, and the withdrawal reflex.

 The stretch reflex (myotatic reflex) is a muscle contraction in response to stretching within the muscle.
 This reflex has the shortest latency of all spinal reflexes.
 It is a monosynaptic reflex that provides automatic regulation of skeletal muscle length.

 When a muscle lengthens, the muscle spindle is stretched and its nerve activity increases.
 This increases alpha motor neuron activity, causing the muscle fibers to contract and thus resist the stretching.
 A secondary set of neurons also causes the opposing muscle to relax.
 The reflex functions to maintain the muscle at a constant length.